vineetv/vineetv.github.io/teaching.md

 *Financial Markets*: This course introduces finance theory and describes economics of bond, equity, FX and derivatives markets.
-This course forms the foundation for all subsequent finance courses at IIMA.
-I regularly teach this course in our long duration and blended learning programs.
+This course forms the foundation for all subsequent finance courses.
+I regularly teach this course in our on-campus long duration and online/blended learning programs.

 *Corporate Finance*: This course covers the principal decisions in corporate finance -- working capital management, investment and financing decisions, mergers and acquisitions, capital structure, dividend policy and risk management.
-I regularly teach this course in our long duration and blended learning programs.
+I regularly teach this course in our on-campus long duration and online/blended learning programs.

 *Macroeconomics and Economic Policy*: Why do some countries grow at a faster rate than others?
 Why are there inflation, unemployment and recessions?
 What are